jvsteiner/chessfunction/README.md

 fire and forget

+### Setup Instructions

+1. Install serverless on your local machine `npm install -g serverless`

+2. Create an IAM user on AWS and assign it Administrator Access

+3. Configure serverless with your new IAM credentials `sls config credentials --provider aws --key accesskey --secret secretkey
+`

+4. Clone this repository

+5. Edit the serverless.yml and add your email

+6. Add that email as a verified email in Amazon SES

+7. Initialize the eval_time parameter `aws ssm put-parameter --name /chessfunction/evaltime --value desired_value_in_min --type String`

+8. Deploy the function to your own AWS with `sls deploy`

+9. From inside the folder of this cloned repository run `sls invoke -f annotate_games -p /path/to/pgn-file`

+10. Profit

 ### Changing Dependencies

 If you decide to hack on this and wish to add some different stuff, you will require this command to update deps: